davestaab/angular-re-captcha/README.md

 ```

 ### Usage Example
-Your can [have a look at the example](example/example.html).
+You can [have a look at the example](example/example.html).
 Basically you have to add reCAPTCHA to your dependencies, configure your key.

 ```javascript
 angular.module('myApp', ['reCAPTCHA'])